kubeshop/tracetest/README.md

 # Tracetest

 Tracetest is a OpenTelemetry based tool that helps you develop and test your distributed applications.
-It assists you in the development process by giving you an easy tool to trigger your code and see the trace as you add OTel instrumentation.
+It assists you in the development process by enabling you to trigger your code and see the trace as you add OTel instrumentation.
 It also empowers you to create trace-based tests based on the data contained in your OpenTelemetry trace.
 You can verify against both the triggering transactions response AND any of the information contained deep in a span in your trace.
 This can include:

 - verify the quality of your OpenTelemetry instrumentation and enforce standards.
 - Testing events that occur on 'the other side' of an async message queue, even though the original async call has returned earlier.